melven/pitts/README.md

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

 PITTS--Parallel Iterative Tensor-Train Solvers--is a small header-only C++20 library for numerical algorithms with low-rank tensor approximations in *tensor train* form (TT format, see [2](#references) and [3](#references)).
-It also provides a numpy-compatible python interface based on pybind11.
 Algorithms are parallelized for multi-core CPU clusters using OpenMP and MPI.

 Currently provides a fast TT-SVD implementation (algorithm to compress a dense tensor in the TT format), and methods for solving linear systems (symmetric and non-symmetric) in tensor-train format (TT-GMRES [4](#references), TT-MALS [5](#references), TT-AMEn [6](#references)).

+Bindings to other languages / libraries:
+* Python: complete functionality using pybind11 with numpy-compatible interface
+* ITensor (C++): conversion to/from MPS and MPO
+* Julia (JlCxx): basic data types and TSQR algorithm

 ## Table of Contents